Colorado Workers’ Compensation Lump Sum Payments: When can you request a lump sum from the insurance company?

-After a workers' compensation carrier files a General Admission of Liability after an occupational injury, the injured worker may request a "lump sum" request for payment of benefits.
+After a workers’ compensation carrier files a General Admission of Liability after a workers’ compensation injury, the injured worker may request a “lump sum” request for payment of benefits.
+Learn the mechanics of requesting Colorado Workers’ Compensation Lump Sum Payments.

 C.R.S 8-43-406 provides the opportunity to receive a lump sum payment to workers who have suffered a permanent injury.
 After six months have elapsed from the date of the injury, you can elect to take “all or any part” of the money owed to you in a lump sum.
 In order to do this, you will need to provide written notice of your request for a lump sum payment and of the amount requested.